lndgalante/solutils/README.md

 ##### usePdaFromUserPublicKeyAndProgramAddress()

-Use it to get PDA public key and address using public key from user connected wallet and a pogram address.
+Use it to get PDA public key and address using public key from user connected wallet and a program address.
 Optionally `getPdaFromUserPublicKeyAndProgramAddress` accepts a second argument with a seeds string array.

 _Example_